letsbefriendzz/pycolours/readme.md

 # pycolours

--- this readme isn't finished! i'll be back to finish it soon!

 I take particular interest in digital media, from audio processing to photo and video.

 In this program, I sought to implement various mathematical conversion algorithms for RGB & HSV colour formats.